FritzJo/ttracker/README.md

 - [x] Configuration of default work hours
 - [x] CSV validation
 - [ ] Code quality and error handling
+- [ ] Map time taken off to a specific day

 ## FAQ

 ### Does this tool handle different working hours for individual days?

 * No

 ### How can I update an older record?

 * The recommended way is to simply edit the csv with a text editor